-The PMO formed in 2006 a 'Local Government Regulatory Reform Task Force', which combined government officials from the Office of Government Policy Coordination, the Ministry of Government Administration and Home Affairs (MOGAHA), and experts from research institutes.
-It also expanded training opportunities for local government officials to change their regulatory mindset and enhance their skills.
+The PMO formed a "Local Government Regulatory Reform Task Force", which combined government officials from the Office of Government Policy Coordination (OPC), the Ministry of Government Administration and Home Affairs (MOGAHA), and experts from research institutes, in 2006.
+It also expanded training opportunities for local government officials to change their regulatory mind-sets and enhance their skills.
 The PMO refers reform issues and proposals collected from local governments and businesses to the central government for review (RRC, 2006).
-The Park Geun-hye Administration has spurred more regulatory reform by local governments, as it sees this as being essential for the implementation of effective reform (MOGAHA, 2014).
+The Park Geun-Hye Administration has spurred more regulatory reform by local governments, as it sees this as being essential for the implementation of effective reform (MOGAHA, 2014).

 To ensure international coherence, the RRC has also abolished existing regulations that fail to fit global standards.
-The RRC participates in various international cooperation programmes, such as the Organisation for Economic Co-operation and Development (OECD) Country Review (1999-2000), the OECD review of regulatory review monitoring programme (2006-2007), and the Asia-Pacific Economic Cooperation (APEC) Deregulation Report.
+The RRC participates in various international cooperation programmes, such as the OECD Country Review (1999-2000), the OECD review of regulatory review monitoring programme (2006-07), and the APEC Deregulation Report.
 The 2000 OECD Review stated that the cumbersome Korean system of standards and conformity certification was deemed by trading partners to be a source of obstacles to trade.
 Since then, the government has implemented an active policy in favour of enhanced transparency of the standardisation and certification system, and increased the use of global standards (OECD, 2007).
 To strengthen regulatory coherence, the RRC ensures that policies for all concerned areas are mutually supportive.
 The central government initially sets the regulatory reform agenda and then the regional and local governments follow.
 This mechanism for coordination within and between governments on regulation and its reform is set up to maximise the benefits of reform and strengthen regulatory coherence.

-To avoid duplication and inconsistency of regulations, the RRC introduced a central registration system for regulations.
-Ministries are required to register regulations under their jurisdiction to the RRC in a form that includes the content of regulations, the legal authority, and the responsible agency.
+From the perspective of avoiding duplication and inconsistency of regulations, the RRC introduced a central registration system for regulations.
+Ministries are required to register regulations under their jurisdiction to the RRC in a form that includes the content of regulations, the legal authority and the responsible agency.
 Using this registration system, Korea has established a useful database for subsequent regulatory management.

-4.2.
-Assessment
+4.2 Assessment

 By and large, Korea has made significant progress in terms of establishing a robust RMS required to enhance regulatory quality and to succeed in regulatory reform.
-As the OECD said, Korea's massive deregulation was fairly effective and intensive in dealing with the effects of the economic crisis within a short period after the Kim Dae-jung Administration (OECD, 2000).
+As the OECD has said, Korea's massive deregulation was fairly effective and intensive in dealing with the effects of the economic crisis within a short period after the Kim Dae-Jung Administration (OECD, 2000).